An automated, programming-free web scraper for interactive sites

 If you want to use the selenium backend for interactive crawling, you need to have geckodriver installed.
 You can do that here:

 Your geckodriver needs to be compatible with your current version of Firefox or you will get errors.
+If you install FF and the driver through your package manager, you should be okay, but it’s not guaranteed.
+We have specific versions of both pinned in the Dockerfile.

 If you prefer to use Chrome, you will need the ChromeDriver (we’ve tested using v2.41).
 It can be found in your distribution’s package manager or here: